murphye/agent-skills-customer-service/README.md

 ## Visual Representation of Agent Skill to Agent Execution

-The following [image](img/customer-service-agent-skill.png) shows the relationship between the business logic, the Skill markdown, and a sample chat log where the Skill tools are highlighted in red.
+The following [image](img/customer-service-agent-skill.png) shows the relationship between the business logic, the Skill Markdown, and a sample chat log where the Skill tools are highlighted in red.
+The business logic diagram was directly generated from the Skill Markdown by Claude.

 <a href="img/customer-service-agent-skill.png"><img src="img/customer-service-agent-skill.png" height="1200"></a>